Christine Risley Award

 In this section

 The Christine Risley Award is a cash prize awarded by the Goldsmiths Textile Collection & Constance Howard Gallery to a graduating Goldsmiths student for outstanding work relating to textiles, in memory of Christine Risley.

-The Christine Risley Award is open to an undergraduate of any discipline.
+The Christine Risley Award is open to any final-year undergraduate student currently enrolled in the Art or Design Departments at Goldsmiths.
 The prize acknowledges the diversity and plurality of contemporary textile practice.
 Work must be practice-based / creative but may encompass any media.

 Learn more about Goldsmiths’ Textile Collection and the Constance Howard Gallery